 A. This community's municipal body passed the required International Migratory Bird Day resolution.

-On Arbor Day 2016 Nate Piotrowski read the proclamation announcing the Village’s commitment to International Migratory Bird Day and invited residents to peruse the literature, bird decals, and tree seedlings the Village was distributing for public use.
-Booths were positioned beside those that were there to support Arbor Day activities.
-They contained literature and brochures about the connection between cats and avian population decline.
-He also distributed literature about invasive species and pesticide protocols that affect both trees and avian populations that are either permanently in the Village, or simply passing through (migrating).
+In 2019 Village Staff along with community volunteers held a joint Arbor/Bird and Cleanup Day on the second Saturday in May.
+The event took place at Village Hall.
+Bird City events included the reading of the proclamation announcing the Village’s commitment to International Migratory Bird Day and invited residents to peruse relevant literature, bird decals, and tree seedlings the Village was distributing for public use.
+A booth contained information about the connection between cats and avian population decline along with literature about invasive species and pesticide protocols that affect both trees and avian populations that are either permanently in the Village, or simply passing through (migrating).